INSTRUMENTS / GENERATORS

 - Save a FPC preset (.fst) file - Use the wrapper menu to save a .fst file (Save preset as) to the location where you want to save the FPC kit (preset).

 - Reload the kit to test - When the FPC preset is loaded, FPC will locate the samples in the Browser Extra search folders.

-NOTE: It is important that all the samples used in the FPC Kit have unique names otherwise FPC will re-load the first sample with the same file name it finds in the Browser.
-E.g. don't use
+NOTE: It is important that all samples used in the FPC Kit have unique names, otherwise FPC will load the first sample with the same file name it finds in the Browser.
+E.g. Don't use

-'Kick1', 'Kick2' etc. It's highly likely samples with that name exist elsewhere.
-Use something unique and descriptive like 'Crunchy_Slicex_Kick1', 'Crunchy_Slicex_Kick1' etc.
+'Kick1', 'Kick2' etc. It's highly likely samples with the same name exist elsewhere.
+Use something descriptive like 'Crunchy_Slicex_Kick1', 'Crunchy_Slicex_Kick2' etc.